nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Adds the received medication into the current stocks.

 > :information_source: Note:
->* Your input order Id must exist
+> * Your input order Id must exist
->* When you run `receiveorder` with the required parameters, the medication you ordered will be automatically added into your current stocks.
+> * When you run `receiveorder` with the required parameters, the medication you ordered will be automatically added into your current stocks.
+> * The `e/EXPIRY_DATE` parameter is required so that MediVault knows the expiry date of the stock that just arrived.
+> * The `p/PRICE` parameter is also required so that stocks with different remaining shelf life can have different prices.

 > :warning: Warning
 > * If medication exists, description and maximum quantity will be optional parameters.
 If you include `d/DESCRIPTION` or  `m/MAX_QUANTITY` parameter, it will be ignored and MediVault will add the medication with the existing description and existing maximum quantity.